 Variables

 Variables are used to exchange information between applications.
 All application types may subscribe to variable updates, Control and Provider applications may update variables.
+They will be reset to a default state when not refreshed within the set lifetime.

 Control Application